tprlab/pi-opencv/README.md

 Source codes are from https://github.com/opencv/opencv

 ## Known problems
-During the build some xml files from opencv were not include into the package.
+During the build some xml files from opencv were not included into the package.

 https://github.com/opencv/opencv/tree/master/data/haarcascades